alekcangp/SwitcheoSmartContractExplorer/README.md

 6. Volume fees of tokens (using switcheolytics.tech API)
 7. Status monitor of switcheo's nodes in real time (version, block height, time last block, peers, memory pool)
 8. NEO network 3D graph
+9. Export data to Excel and CSV format

 How to try out?